 22. Paint wooden stools in two colours to match your upcycled island unit

 Give wooden stools a dipped effect by painting them in two shades.
 Sand the stool all over, then clean it thoroughly to remove all traces of dust.
 Apply masking tape around the legs where they meet the struts.
 Paint the top part of the stool white and leave to dry.
 Turn the stool upside down and remove the tape.
 Apply fresh tape to protect the new paint, then paint the bottom part of the stool in a mid-grey shade and leave to dry.

 23. Turn a picture ledge into a pretty jewellery display

 Repurpose picture ledges as a jewellery organiser and put all your favourite treasures on show.
 Make tangled necklaces and missing earrings a thing of the past with the ultimate jewellery organiser.
 Turning the shelves upside down will double storage space: screw hooks and eyes into the front and back edges for hanging necklaces and earrings, leaving the flat top surfaces free for make-up and accessories.

-9. Turn a basic sideboard into a coastal-style piece using a statement wallpaper
+24. Turn a basic sideboard into a coastal-style piece with wallpaper

 Use a plank-effect wallpaper to give a sideboard a weathered look.
 Remove the sideboard’s handles, then sand it down all over.
 Wipe away the layer of dust, then use a ready-mixed wallpaper paste to stick washable wallpaper onto the sideboard’s front, sides and legs.
 Apply a decorator’s varnish to protect the wallpaper, then leave to dry.
 Stick laminate flooring to the top of the sideboard with a high-strength contact adhesive.
 Paint the sideboard’s original wooden knobs to match your chosen wallpaper and screw them back onto the sideboard.